 • Have we sought to develop specific approaches, content, strategies, and tactics that align with where they are on the spiritual journey?

-The Process of Decision-Making For Change
+The Process of Decision-Making for Change

 Biblical content and sociological research (truth is always God’s truth) make clear that decision-making for change is always a process.
 This, of course, relates to Section 1, Evangelism: A Process Or Event?
 The key elements are: